klho/hypoct/doc/example.rst

   x = np.random.rand(3, 100)
   tree = hypoct.Tree(x, ext=[10., 2., 2.])
   tree.find_neighbors(per=True)
-  tree.get_interaction_list()
+  tree.get_interaction_lists()

-The periodicity of the interaction list inherits from that of the neighbor list.
+The periodicity of the interaction lists inherits from that of the neighbor list.

 Tree for Galerkin triangle code
 -------------------------------